Solid volume growth in GROWMARK business units produced record sales for the cooperative for the 2013 fiscal year, which ends August 31.

-GROWMARK CEO Jeff Solberg announced unaudited, estimated sales of $10 billion for the 2012 fiscal year, the highest in the cooperative’s history.
-GROWMARK’s pretax income is estimated at $295 million, the second highest in the company’s history.
-An estimated $140 million in patronage refunds – also a company record – will be returned to GROWMARK member cooperatives and farmer-owners.
+CEO Jeff Solberg reported unaudited, estimated sales of $10.3 billion for FY 2013.
+Pretax income is estimated at $220 million, one of the best years in company history.
+An estimated $135 million in patronage refunds will be returned to GROWMARK member cooperatives and farmer-owners.

 Operational highlights for the company’s business units were also reported at the Annual Meeting:

-All of GROWMARK’s retail divisions reported successful years.
-Total retail division sales are estimated at $1.7 billion, which includes GROWMARK FS estimated sales of $260 million, and SEEDWAY estimated sales of $110 million which, if realized, would be a record.
-Several acquisitions, efficiency improvements, target marketing, and enhanced people resources added to this year’s success.
+All of GROWMARK’s retail divisions reported solid years.
+Total retail division sales are estimated at $ 1.7 billion, which includes record sales at our East Coast subsidiaries, GROWMARK FS, LLC and SEEDWAY, LLC.
+Several acquisitions, efficiency improvements, target marketing and enhanced people resources added to this year’s success.